stefvhuynh/redux-patterns/README.md

 Other containers that need to launch a modal would also `dispatch` the `openModal` action and pass a modal string.
 In this scenario, each container needs to know what modal it's supposed to launch.

+This paradigm lends itself to redux-thunk as thunks are essentially async commands.
+This paradigm can still work with redux-saga if sagas are treated similarly to reducers, in that they provide commands as an API for interacting with them.

 ### Actions as Events

 In this paradigm, actions represent events that occured outside of the store.
 This includes user